sdss/sdsscore/README.md

     nothing to commit, working tree clean
     ```

-    You can return the same `bash /home/sdss5/config/cronjobs/sdsscore.sh` and now it should complete without warnings.
+    You can rerun the same `bash /home/sdss5/config/cronjobs/sdsscore.sh` and now it should complete without warnings.

 - Now SSH to Utah and become the `sdssunit` user with `sudo su - sdssunit` (you need to belong to the group of users allowed to become `sdssunit`).

-- Run `module load sdsscore/test` and `cd $SDSSCORE_DIR`.
+- Run `module load sdsscore` and `cd $SDSSCORE_DIR`.

 - Run `git pull`, which should update `.gitmodules` and add the new submodule.
 Initialise the submodule with `git submodule init`.
 Now `cd` to the new submodule directory (`cd apo/summary_files/015XXX`) and run `git status`.
 If the submodule is not tracking the `main` branch (e.g. it's detached) do `git checkout main`.